BaronLip/MyTTF_app/NOTES.md

         3. number of wins.
         4. number of losses.
         5. ranking.
-    - Player can search for other Players based on ranking.
+    - Player can search for Opponents based on ranking.